primatejs/primate/docs/guide/routing.md

 }
 ```

-If a client sends a `text/plain` POST request to `/your-name` with "Donald" as
+If a client sends a POST request to `/your-name` with `text/plain` "Donald" as
 body, this route will respond with 200 saying `Hello, Donald`.

-Primate will try to decode the body according to the `Content-Type` header
+Primate will attempt to decode the body according to the `Content-Type` header
 used in the request.

 * `application/x-www-form-urlencoded`, which is primarily used in HTML forms,